-For information about databases and e-resources, fines, or reference services, please see our COVID-19 Reference Guide.
+For information about hours, access, databases and e-resources, fines, reference services, and any other information for the duration of the pandemic, please see our COVID-19 Reference Guide.

 Fee-Based Clients: The Fee-Based Services department will continue to operate, with reduced capabilities.